gergelyorosz/gergelyorosz/README.md

 I write [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/), the #1 newsletter for engineering managers and software engineers.
-I'm also and advisor at [mobile.dev](https://mobile.dev/) where we're building the new standard for mobile development.
+I'm also an advisor at [mobile.dev](https://mobile.dev/) where we're building the new standard for mobile development.

 I live in Amsterdam, the Netherlands and currently work at Uber.